 Why wait so long to spend it?

 Because the average retired couple needs $250k in healthcare expenses in retirement, according to the Center for Retirement Research at Boston College.
-Fidelity’s annual “Healthcare Cost Estimate” study for retirees concluded similarly: a 65-year-old couple needs $245k to cover healthcare costs in retirement.
+A few years ago, Fidelity’s annual “Healthcare Cost Estimate” study for retirees concluded similarly: a 65-year-old couple needs $245k to cover healthcare costs in retirement.
 Retiree health expenses often exceed $500 per person monthly, and most of these costs are HSA-eligible.

-This is all in today’s dollars, too.
+These figures are all higher in 2020, too.
 25 years from now, inflation alone will double costs, and it’s no secret that healthcare costs have risen much faster than inflation in recent decades.
-Check out this study from the Kaiser Family Foundation and poke around their interactive healthcare spending tool, too.
+Check the Kaiser Family Foundation’s interactive healthcare spending tool.

-It’s a good bet that prices will more than double by the time you actually need serious healthcare.
+There’s a good chance prices will more than double by the time you actually need serious healthcare.
 Be warned.